malramsay64/phd-thesis/01_Methods/Computational_Methods.md

 are drawn from the projects from which they were created, which contain the code to recreate them.
-These projects are [Dynamics](https://github.com/malramsay64/Dynamics), used for the results in @sec:Dynamics and @sec:Dynamics_Analysis, [Machine_Learning](https://github.com/malramsay64/Machine_Learning) used to generate the results in @sec:Machine_Learning, and [Crystal_Melting](https://github.com/malramsay64/Crystal_Melting) used for the results in @sec:Crystal_Melting and @sec:Melting_Behaviour.
+These projects are [Dynamics](https://github.com/malramsay64/Dynamics), used for the results in @sec:Dynamics and @sec:Glassy_Dynamics, [Machine_Learning](https://github.com/malramsay64/Machine_Learning) used to generate the results in @sec:Machine_Learning, and [Crystal_Melting](https://github.com/malramsay64/Crystal_Melting) used for the results in @sec:Crystal_Melting and @sec:Melting_Behaviour.